Will I Have To Meet With Any Sort Of Pre-Trial Probation Officer?

 The reality is that we may have five or six court appearances spread out over five-week intervals before we have a really good idea about whether or not we are going to have a hearing.
 So, there is a flurry of activity upfront after the arrest, and then a low level of activity while we gather information, have a conference with the prosecutor, and show the prosecutor who you really are as a person.
 Sometimes we do that by having an evaluation done and going for counseling, which also takes time.
 It is frustrating for many people to see how slow the system actually works.
 It is a grind and it is done on purpose a lot of times when there is a case that should be tried in six months.
 The prosecutor’s office wants to see if they can grind you out, so we try to speed things up when we can.
 Sometimes we try to slow things down so we are not moving too quickly without the proper information.
 In some case, we hire private investigators, and it can take a couple of court appearances in order to obtain the correct information from them.
 So, there is not a set number of appearances for any one case, especially not in the way my office goes about handling cases.

-For more information on Pre-Trial Probation In New York, an initial consultation is your next best step.
+For more information on Pre-Trial Probation In New York, a free initial consultation is your next best step.
 Get the information and legal answers you’re seeking by calling (631) 994-7504 today.

 Get your questions answered - Call now to speak with an attorney about your legal needs (631) 994-7504.